ThomasGsp/HyperProxmox/doc/md/04-configs.md

 user: hyperproxmox
 ```
 User created in the "Backend" page.
-This user will run Hyperproxmox.
+This user will run HyperProxmox.

 ``` bash
 ; If not exist at startup, the key will be auto-generate.